Flank/flank-dashboard/docs/13_state_management_investigation.md

 ## [Provider](https://pub.dev/packages/provider)

 The provider is the state management mechanism based on the flutter `InheritedWidget`, that can expose any kind of state object, including BLoC, streams, futures, and others.
-Because of its simplicity and flexibility, Google announced at Google I/O ’19 that Provider is now its preferred package for state management.
+Because of its simplicity and flexibility, Google announced at Google I/O ’19 that Provider is now a preferred package for state management.

 **_Core concepts:_**